Blessedtomato/Megastore-Sales/README.md

 #### After analysing the data, the following insights were obtained:
-After analyzing the data, the following insights were obtained:

 Sales have been increasing each year from 2015-2018.
 Furniture has the lowest sales among the categories.